araveret/DAT6/README.md

 ####Resources:
 * For more on Pandas plotting, read the [visualization page](http://pandas.pydata.org/pandas-docs/stable/visualization.html) from the official Pandas documentation.
-* To learn how to customize your plots further, browse through this [notebook on matplotlib](http://nbviewer.ipython.org/github/fonnesbeck/Bios366/blob/master/notebooks/Section2_4-Matplotlib.ipynb) (long!).
+* To learn how to customize your plots further, browse through this [notebook on matplotlib](http://nbviewer.ipython.org/github/fonnesbeck/Bios366/blob/master/notebooks/Section2_4-Matplotlib.ipynb) (long!) and check out the [matplotlib documentation](http://matplotlib.org/faq/usage_faq.html).
 * To explore different types of visualizations and when to use them, Columbia's Data Mining class has an excellent [slide deck](http://www2.research.att.com/~volinsky/DataMining/Columbia2011/Slides/Topic2-EDAViz.ppt).
 * For a more in-depth look at machine learning, read section 2.1 (14 pages) of Hastie and Tibshirani's excellent book, [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 (It's a free PDF download!)